wdpypere/vsc-install/README.md

 Import star module level
 ------------------------
 Do not import \*, be more specific.
-If it is impossible, import it in the top level.
+If it is impossible, import it in the top level (and suppress the pyflakes error F403.)
 ```python
 def coords(angle, distance):
     """Function coords"""